 Julie Anne Weaver

-Julie Anne Weaver is a Postdoctoral Fellow at the Weatherhead Center for International Affairs and a Lecturer on Social Studies and Government at Harvard University.
-She defended her dissertation in June 2020 in Harvard’s Government Department.
+Julie Anne Weaver is a Postdoctoral Fellow at the Harvard Academy for International and Area Studies and a Lecturer on Social Studies at Harvard University.
+She received her PhD from Harvard’s Government Department in 2020.

 She studies comparative politics and the political economy of development, with a focus on local-level political accountability in developing countries, particularly in Latin America.
 Her dissertation and book project examines how voters hold their elected officials accountable in contexts where institutions and political parties are weak, and uses an original survey, experimental, qualitative and quantitative data, and text analysis.
 A single-authored article based on her dissertation is forthcoming at the Journal of Politics.